-Tax Examining Technician, Direct Hire, TERM Not to Exceed 1 year, May be Extended 4 years
+Tax Examining Technician, Direct Hire, SEASONAL TERM Not to Exceed 1 year, May be Extended 4 years

 Duties WHAT IS THE TAXPAYER SERVICES DIVISION?